aegis-iisc/aegis-iisc.github.io/_pages/about.md

 My statements are as follows: ([CV](assets/pdf/ashish_cv.pdf), [Research statement](assets/pdf/research.pdf), [Teaching statement](assets/pdf/teaching.pdf)).-->

+**I am looking for both Masters and PhD student(s) to work with me.
-Please drop me an email if you find my work interesting.
+Please drop me an email if you find the work interesting.**